tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ##### Forward Pruning

-Prunes nodes that appear to have poor
+Prunes nodes that appear to have poor evaluation before exploring deeper.
+Can be implemented with beam-search

+- Speeds up computation
+- Introduces more uncertainty and possibility of missing a good move

 ### Move Ordering